dmbarbour/glas/docs/GlasObject.md

 * *glob:SecureHash* - reference to content-addressed glob.
 SecureHash is usually a 64-byte binary representing the SHA3-512 of an external binary.
 * *bin:SecureHash* - reference to content-addressed binary data.
 Same SecureHash as for globs, but the referent is loaded as a binary instead of parsed as a glob.

-External references generalize as a *contextual extension* mechanism for glas object.
+External references generalize as a *contextual extension* mechanism for Glas Object.
 For example, in context of a module system, we might use *local:ModuleName* and *global:ModuleName* instead of content-addressed *glob* and *bin* references.
 In context of streaming data or templates, we might introduce *var:Nat* to represent data that will arrive later in the stream or perhaps upon demand.

 *Note:* Establishing and maintaining the context is rarely free.
 Effective support for external references may involve access tokens for a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), protocols for content negotiation (analogous to HTTP Accept header), reference validation overheads, and so on.